-ERP solutions provide a single, comprehensive information system that allows you to accurately process and analyze data across company-wide functions.
-ERP accounting software streamlines sales and inventory, detects process deficits and boosts productivity.
+ERP business software provides a single, comprehensive information system that allows you to accurately process and analyze data across company-wide functions.
+ERP accounting software streamlines sales and inventory, detects process deficits, and boosts productivity.

 So basically, ERP software has the features of accounting software, plus more.

-The key driver in selecting an ERP solution is to enhance the overall operational efficiency, scalability and transparency within the business.
+The key driver in selecting an ERP software for accounting is to enhance the overall operational efficiency, scalability and transparency within the business.

 Accounting Software vs. ERP Software